flet-dev/website/blog/2022-07-24-flet-mobile-strategy.md

 <img src="/img/docs/getting-started/flet-highlevel-diagram.svg" className="screenshot-100" />

-Building a standalone mobile package bundling together Flet framework, user program, language runtime and all dependencies, so the program does not require a web server to run, is currently out of scope though we might reconsider that in the future.
+At the moment we would like to focus on SDUI approach and don't have plans to build a standalone mobile package that will bundle together Flet framework, user program, language runtime and all dependencies, so Flet program does not require a web server to run.
+If this scenario is a priority for you please let us know.

 ## Roadmap

-To provide the best Flet apps experience on mobile platforms we plan to release the following items by the end of this year:
+To provide the best experience for Flet apps on mobile platforms, we plan to release the following items by the end of this year:

 ### Flet widget for Flutter